GuenterQuast/picoCosmo/README.md

 # remove '#' to enable one of the keys below
 #NminCoincidence: 2 # min nbr of coincidences to accept event, default is 2
 #    alternatively:
-#    pattern of pulses required near trigger pulse (overwrites NminCoincience)
+#    pattern of pulses required near trigger pulse (overwrites NminCoincidence)
 #acceptPattern:
 # - [1, 1]  # valid pulse chanA and ChanB
 # - [0, 1]  # not ChanA and ChanB